 Once the drill string was adequately flushed, the vibration-isolated television (VIT)/subsea television (TV) system was recovered.
-Preparations then began for deploying the power supply access terminal (PAT; the frame for the seawater batteries) and continued through 0215 hr on 24 August.
-These included tack welding the frame structure and rigging the deployment bridle and the three glass balls for cable retraction, redundant acoustic release package, and the wire cables for transferring the weight of the platform to the logging line.
-After standing by for 1.25 hr waiting for enough daylight to see below the water line in the moonpool, the final rig-up of the logging line was completed and the PAT was lowered through the moonpool at 0415 hr 24 August (Fig. 8).
+Preparations then began for deploying the power access terminal (PAT; the frame for the seawater batteries) and continued through 0215 hr on 24 August.
+These included tack-welding the frame structure and rigging the deployment bridle and the three glass balls for cable retraction, redundant acoustic release package, and the wire cables for transferring the weight of the platform to the logging line.
+After standing by for 1.25 hr, waiting for enough daylight to see below the water line in the moonpool, the final rig-up of the logging line was completed and the PAT was lowered through the moonpool at 0415 hr 24 August (Fig. F8).
 The 4.75-hr trip ended at 0900 hr, when the PAT landed in the reentry cone.
 The PAT was released from the bridle by an acoustic command.
-After rigging down the platform installation and observe the J-tool release from the riser/hanger (Fig. 9).
+After rigging down the platform deployment bridle assembly, the VIT/ subsea TV system was deployed to survey the platform installation and observe the J-tool release from the riser/hanger (Fig. F9).
 By 1445 hr on 24 August, the camera was down, proper platform installation was verified, and the J-tool was released.
-The installation of the seismic borehole observatory in Hole 1179E was complete (Fig. 10).
+The installation of the seismic borehole observatory in Hole 1179E was complete (Fig. F10).